#1. 121% NRR from 10+ seat customers, 107% overall, ~85% from smallest customers.

 Whatever you do, and however you do it, segment churn and track the money.

 And also segment NPS and CSAT as well per segment.
 NPS and CSAT also often vary widely by segment.
 Double down on the happiest segments, usually.
+And the segments growing the fastest.

 You will see new things, and new patterns.